A Nitsche method for Navier--Stokes/generalized poroelasticity interface problems: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{section2} introduces the notation, preliminaries, and mathematical model.
 Section~\ref{section3} discusses the weak formulation of the continuous model.
 Section~\ref{section4} presents the Nitsche formulation for the time-dependent model, establishes its well-posedness using the theory of DAEs and the Banach fixed-point theorem, and provides a stability analysis.
 Section~\ref{section5} analyzes the fully discrete scheme, including well-posedness, stability analysis, and error estimates, and explicitly derives the dependence of these estimates on the stabilization parameter~$\gamma$.
-In Section~\ref{section6}, we provides numerical examples to validate the theoretical results.
+In Section~\ref{section6}, we provide numerical experiments to test the theoretical results regarding spatio-temporal convergence.
+We also simulate the 2D flow in a channel with rigid obstacles between porous layers, and address a 3D simulation of blood flow through a microfluidic chip with cylindrical poroelastic obstacles.
 We conclude in Section~\ref{sec:concl} with a summary of our results and outline possible extensions.